Theology (BA)

 Dr. Vincent Birch specializes in fundamental theology, Christology, theological anthropology, and sacramental theology.
 Much of his work draws inspiration from the Thomistic tradition and semiotic theory.

-Dr. Robert Koerpel specializes in theological anthropology, metaphysics and epistemology, and fundamental moral theology and virtue theory.
-He has written numerous articles and reviews about the history, nature, and development of tradition in Catholicism, theological aesthetics, and liturgical theology.
+Dr. Robert Koerpel specializes in theological anthropology, metaphysics and epistemology, and fundamental moral theology.

 What You Can Do With a Theology Degree